Prince933540/New-Seller-/README.md

 # New-Seller-
 Please support us 🙏🏾 friends there is new informer and Seller

-For registration click on this link 🖇️ https://forms.gle/f5qPtugygnP4jP3KA
+For registration click on this link or you can copy the link and go to Chrome website and paste their and search.

+https://forms.gle/f5qPtugygnP4jP3KA
 There you have to fill the link for classes 1to12 and give the Maths Olympiad on home by phone or laptop.
 It is free of cost.